DataTalksClub/mlops-zoomcamp/README.md

 * Lectures: Pre-recorded, you can watch them when it's convenient for you.
 * Office hours: Live on Mondays (17:00 CET), but recorded, so you can watch later.

+**I just joined.
+Can I still get a certificate?**

+* To get a certificate, you need to complete a project
+* There will be two attempts to do a project
+* First: in July, second: in August
+* If you manage to finish all the materials till August, and successfully finish the project, you'll get the certificate

 ## Supporters and partners